name-finder/name-finder/README.md

     predict/age/dorothy?buckets=4

-For some names--particularly those that have been in use for generations, but are trending up in recent years--excluding deceased individuals shows a meaningful difference.
-Without excluding deceased individuals, 95% of Avas are <= 67.
-When excluding deceased individuals, 95% of Avas are <= 20.
+For some names--particularly those that have been in use for generations, but are trending up in recent years--including only living individuals shows a meaningful difference.
+When including both living and deceased individuals, 95% of Avas are <= 67 yo.
+When including only living individuals, 95% of Avas are <= 20 yo.

     predict/age/ava
     predict/age/ava?living=1